 Both QuickBooks and Quicken offer a similar visual experience.
 Their software gives users a main dashboard composed of customizable graphs and charts (e.g. listing recent transactions, categories of spending in the past 30 days, spending over time, or an investment summary), with a sidebar that links to the main categories of useable features, like Bills, Invoicing, and Reporting.

 One big differentiator is that QuickBooks’ range of plans supports between one and 25 users, while Quicken’s plans all support a single user.
-QuickBooks offers role-based permissions and allows third-party accountants to join as guests, and while Quicken lets data be exported to be shown to accountants, it doesn’t have any multi-user functionality.
+QuickBooks offers role-based permissions and allows third-party accountants to join as guests, and while Quicken lets you export data to show to accountants, it doesn’t have any multi-user functionality.
 QuickBooks is also more customizable overall, and allows for greater scalability due to the depth of features in its more advanced plans.

 Quicken’s layout is fairly clear, but it does have one issue worth noting when it comes to User Experience: It’s a little slow, and will frequently take a few seconds to load when a user is entering information or switching from one screen to another within the software.
 While not a dealbreaker, those lost seconds can add up to an annoying experience if you’re spending a lot of time with the service.